GreveGit/rs9000/README.md

-# an more up to date way to factor folder, and updated fxmanifest.
+# an more up to date way to factor folder, and updated fxmanifest and updated the fetching of NUI.

 Credit : https://github.com/randomsean/RS9000